Gatter Autowerk Reichstadt: Founding

 Seven different models are known.
 The 1930 model was a two-seater with baggage compartment.
-It had a length of 2.6 Meters and was equipped with an air-cooled two-stroke Villers engine with 9 h.p.
+It had a length of 2.6 meters and was equipped with an air-cooled two-stroke Villers engine with 9 hp.
 This model attained a maximum speed of 60 km/h.
-In order to reduce weight, the first “Kleine Gatter” model had only one central headlight, one door only, and had no reverse gear.
+In order to reduce weight, the first Kleine Gatter model had only one central headlight, one door only, and had no reverse gear.

-Later models of the „Kleine Gatter” were more elegant four-seaters with an aerodynamic body.
-They had 10 h.p. and reached a maximum speed of 75 km/h.
+Later models of the Kleine Gatter were more elegant four-seaters with an aerodynamic body.
+They had 10 hp and reached a maximum speed of 75 km/h.
 Gatter now produced his own motors, which were produced in Warnsdorf in the Julius Winkler Foundry.

-Gatter cars were highly maneuverable, they had a low center of mass and thus an excellent road holding.
+Gatter cars were highly maneuverable; they had a low center of mass and thus excellent road holding.
 This made them an ideal and popular vehicle for the narrow and windy mountain roads of the fringes of Bohemia.

 The Gatter cars were sold at prices not much higher than those of motorbikes.
 Contemporary advertisement of the Gatter company highlighted this with the slogans “Get a car for the price of a motorbike”.
-The Czechoslovak press thus hailed the “Kleine Gatter” as “Volkswagen”, a vehicle for the masses.
-With an initial price of 12,800 Czech Crowns or 1,000 German Reichsmark, it was the cheapest car of its time in Europe.
+The Czechoslovak press thus hailed the Kleine Gatter as “Volkswagen”, a vehicle for the masses.
+With an initial price of 12,800 Czechoslovak Crowns or 1,000 German Reichsmark, it was the cheapest car of its time in Europe.

-To prove the reliability of small, inexpensive cars, Willibald Gatter participated in the early 1930s in many hillclimbing races in his "Kleine Gatter" and won countless prizes.
+To prove the reliability of small, inexpensive cars, Willibald Gatter participated in the early 1930s in many hillclimbing races in his Kleine Gatter and won numerous prizes.
 In 1931, he even challenged Rudolf Caracciola, then world champion.
 At the Schauinsland race the two unequal opponents met.
-Caracciola on a Mercedes SSKL with 7069 ccm and 300 h.p. and Willibald Gatter on his “Kleine Gatter” model 1931 with 350 ccm and 9 h.p.
+Caracciola on a Mercedes SSKL with 7,069 ccm and 300 hp and Willibald Gatter on his “Kleine Gatter” model 1931 with 350 ccm and 9 hp.
 While Caracciola won with a time of 8:51 hours for the 720 kilometer long race track, Gatter took 17:38 hours.
-The press however celebrated Gatter as the true winner and his car as a model of economic viability: He had made the race in a car more than 30 times less powerful in just about twice Caracciola's record time.
+The press however celebrated Gatter as the true winner and his car as a model of economic viability.
+He had made the race in a car more than 30 times less powerful in just about twice Caracciola's record time.

-With his „Kleine Gatter“, Willibald Gatter won gold medals for the German Mountain Grand Prix ("Grosser Bergpreis von Deutschland") and the Bohemian Mountain Race ("Böhmisches Bergrennen").
+With his Kleine Gatter, Willibald Gatter won gold medals for the German Mountain Grand Prix ("Grosser Bergpreis von Deutschland") and the Bohemian Mountain Race ("Böhmisches Bergrennen").

-When a recession his hit Czechoslovakia in the mid 1930s, which affected especially the industrialized border areas of the country, mostly inhabited by ethnic Germans, Gatter's middle class clientele soon impoverished.
-By 1937 the “Gatter Autowerk Reichstadt” had to close down.
+When a recession his hit Czechoslovakia in the mid 1930s, which affected especially the industrialized border areas of the country, Gatter's middle class clients were not able to afford new cars.
+By 1937 the Gatter Autowerk Reichstadt had to close down.